avl-univ-lille/testing/practice/2-fuzzing.md

 - Check the successes.
 Are they real successes?
 - What about the errors?
 Are there some of them that look like bugs?
 How can you make the difference between bugs and expected behavior?
 - What would happen if our fuzzer only generates strings with numbers?
 Does it change the results whether those strings are short or long?
+- What about fuzzing libraries with more than one parameter?
+What if we need one parameter depending on another one?

 **Tips:** Remember you can use `select: aBooleanBlock` on collections to filter the results and help you analyse results.